Work In Progress

 She says, “There’s a general rule and I tell it to people all the time.
 If you don’t want something to become public, don’t talk about it to the press.
 Ever.
 Even me.
 Particularly me.”

 Without knowing details, she instinctively knows she needs to set boundaries, right here and right now.
 “You have attorney client privilege.
 I don’t.
-If there is something illegal about what you want, or even wrong or hinky, and I get subpoenaed, then I’m talking.
+If there is something illegal about what you want, or if it’s even wrong or hinky, and I get subpoenaed, then I’m talking.
 And if there’s a good story and you’ve told me the truth and I need to protect you as a source, sure, I can leave you out of it as much as I can.
 But my job is, I write for the public.
 And if you lie to me, I’ll give up your name in a heartbeat.”

 Beau persists.
 “You’ve done interviews and research on stories that don’t work out, right?
 You do the work but sometimes there just isn’t a story, or you spike it for whatever reason.”